 Harold Harmon – Wedowee, Alabama

-When Harold Harmon joined FCM’s Board of Directors he brought with him almost a decade of mission efforts in Central and South America.
-Today, he serves as the Chairman of FCM’s capital campaign Building Hope, Adopting Life to benefit the vision of Abaana’s Hope, a comprehensive children’s village that will be built in Uganda.
+When Harold Harmon joined Four Corners Board of Directors he brought with him almost a decade of mission efforts in Central and South America.
+Today, he serves as the Chairman of Four Corners capital campaign Building Hope, Adopting Life to benefit the vision of Abaana’s Hope, a comprehensive children’s village that will be built in Uganda.
 Harold graduated from Auburn University’s School of Pharmacy in 1969.
-As the owner of H&M Drugs and Ava Hills Assisted Living Home, Harold has spent a lifetime helping to meet the medical needs of folks in East Alabama.
+He is the retired owner of H&M Drugs and Ava Hills Assisted Living Home.
+Harold has spent a lifetime helping to meet the medical needs of folks in East Alabama.
 Because of his love for people around the world, Harold was recently awarded the Ken Wurster Community Leadership Award by Cardinal Health, as well as the Distinguished Service Award by Auburn University’s School of Pharmacy.
 Harold and his wife, Delores, attend Ava United Methodist Church in Wedowee, Alabama.
 In between traveling to Africa, they enjoy raising cattle and spending time with their five grandchildren.

 Jimmy Sprayberry – Frogeye, Alabama

 Pastor at Mountain Springs Baptist Church | Ministry Founder

 Give Praise to the Lord!!!
 In January 2001 God said to Jimmy, “Today I want you to follow me.
 I want you to come first because it is easier for others to come if they have someone else to follow.
 After today I want YOU to follow Me wherever I lead even if no one else follows.”
 Jimmy responded to that call.
 Through a few simple acts of obedience, God gave birth to Four Corners Ministries in 2004.